"4 Surprising Benefits of Eating at Night" Review

 A 2012 study published in Medicine and Science in Sports and Exercise, found that protein consumed immediately before going to bed helps muscle growth, repair and maintenance during overnight recovery after working out.

-Moody Wisdom: Similar to your approach to carbs, your protein intake should be spread throughout the day as well.
+Personal Trainer Wisdom: Similar to your approach to carbs, your protein intake should be spread throughout the day as well.
 This section just affirms your need...skip the protein load and keep your plate balanced with a protein/fiber/complex carbs approach.
-Check out "36 Ways to Fulfill Your Protein Needs While Losing Weight" for new protein choices.

-Does this article change your perspective of eating at night?
+Does this article change your perspective on eating at night?

 Previous